Leydianne-Ferreira/Leydianne-Ferreira/README.md

 - 👀 I’m interested in in learning about technology and entering the field.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on too many projects.
-- 📫 How to reach me www.linkedin.com/in/dia-silva  or @diaafkmary
+- 📫 How to reach me:  www.linkedin.com/in/dia-silva  or @diaafkmary on instagram
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm terrified of caterpillars.